 Conning will update documentation impacted by any changes.

+Exhibit 5.C: 5-Year Recalibration Cycle

 Off-Cycle Model Updates

 As noted in Section III.B, one of the charges of the GOES (E/A) Subgroup is to review key economic conditions and metrics to evaluate the need for off-cycle or significant economic scenario generator updates and maintain a public timeline for economic scenario generator updates.

-Discussion is needed on what might trigger an off-cycle recalibration, while allowing for judgment, e.g.
+The process for off-cycle model updates would be similar to that of the 5-year model recalibration, with Conning performing research and preparing a recommendation followed by public discussions, exposures, and necessary approvals by the Life RBC (E) Working Group and the Life Actuarial (A) Task Force.

+Items that may trigger an off-cycle update include, but are not limited to the following:

-A significant change in initial conditions
+A significant change in economic conditions

 A change in Federal Reserve policy